donate icon DONATE

 Three Shriners Children's locations providing burn care are accredited by the American Burn Association (ABA) and the American College of Surgeons (ACS) as verified pediatric burn centers.

 We have a strong connection to and history with the ABA.
 All of the Shriners Children's burn care chiefs of staff at the above locations have been presidents of the ABA.
-These distinctions display the depth of the burn care support services we provide, as well as the vast amounts of research we lead on behalf of our patients and children around the world who’ve been burned.
+These distinctions display the depth of the burn care support services we provide, as well as the vast amounts of research we lead on behalf of our patients and children around the world who have been burned.

 Specific treatments and services may vary by location.
 Please contact a specific location for more information.